KShebek/cbe504/main.typ

 In most practical cases, the deviations from non-ideality can be assumed to be small, and we will oftentimes use concentrations or partial pressures in place of activities.
 However, for concentrated solutions and gases at low temperature or high pressures, the differences can become noticeable and should be considered.
 #footnote[
 To learn more about potential pitfalls when neglecting activity in equilibrium expressions, refer to C.G.
-McCarty, E. Vitz, pH Paradoxes: Demonstrating That It Is Not True That pH ≡ -log[H+], _Journal of Chemical Education_, 83, 752--757 (2006).]
+McCarty, E. Vitz, pH Paradoxes: Demonstrating That It Is Not True That pH ≡ -log[H+], _J.
+Chem.
+Educ._, 83, 752--757 (2006).]